-The focus of the PWHS Counseling Center is to provide students with support in their with academic, career, and personal/social development.
+The focus of the PWHS Counseling Center is to provide students with support in their academic, career, and personal/social development.
 The counselors assist students with scheduling, course selection, career exploration, college and scholarship advising, coping with peer pressure and stress, developing time management skills and more.
-To make an appointment with your counselor, you can use the link below or stop by the counseling center, email or call 704-764-2900.
+To make an appointment with your counselor, stop by the counseling center, email or call 704-296-0154.

 Counseling Center Administrative Assistant

-Parkwood High School and the Parkwood High School Guidance Department do not discriminate on the basis of race, color, national origin, sex,or handicap.
+Parkwood High School and the Parkwood High School Counseling Department do not discriminate on the basis of race, color, national origin, sex, or handicap.
 Male and female students may enroll in any course regardless of tradition in the respective area of training or employment.

 School counselors recognize their primary obligation for confidentiality is to the student but balance that obligation with an understanding of the family or guardians’ legal and inherent rights to be the guiding voice in their children’s lives (ASCA Code of Ethics).